Immigrant-DE logoEmigrantDE

 11/16/2025, 9:10:37 AM

-One summer we were out walking with a friend and wanted to eat ice cream.
+One summer we were walking with a girlfriend and wanted to eat ice cream.
 The cafe was basically a kiosk with wooden tables and benches outside.
-It was at the entrance to the park, and we decided not to sit down, just buy a couple scoops of ice cream and go.
-We bought, and then we saw that there was a tower right at the park entrance.
-Well, we weren't going to haul our ice cream up the stairs.
-We changed our minds, in short, and sat down.
-And as soon as we sat, everyone involved in running this cafe in turn flocked over to us.
-The granddaughter for grandma, grandma for grandpa.
-I can't remember exactly, but I think even the neighbor's dog came to bark at us.
-They were just yelling as if crazy, even though there were empty tables.
-The scene lasted at most a couple of minutes, but it felt like three hours, and somehow among all that shouting I managed to figure out that take-away ice cream is sold at a different price than ice cream in the restaurant.
-That is, by sitting down we had basically put them under the gallows and were we not tax inspectors?
-Well, we, of course, left.
-And I understand that they were right, but the sting, to put it mildly, remained.
-Because what matters is not what they said, but how they did it. 😎 The thing is that in Germany there is different taxation for selling food and for providing catering services.
-The VAT rate on food as a product is a mere 7%, and deliveries fall into this group.
+It was at the entrance to the park, and we decided not to sit down, just buy a couple of scoops of ice cream and keep going.
+We bought them, and then we saw that there was a little tower right at the park entrance.
+Well, we didn’t want to haul the ice cream up the stairs.
+So we changed our minds and sat down, in short.
+And as soon as we sat, everyone who was involved in running this cafe, one after another, swarmed over us.
+The granddaughter for grandma, the grandma for grandpa.
+I don’t remember exactly, but I think even the neighbor’s dog came by to bark at us.
+They were shouting like crazy, even though there were empty tables.
+And the thing lasted at most a couple of minutes, but it felt like three hours, and somehow among all the shouting I managed to realize that take-away ice cream is sold at a different price from ice cream in the restaurant.
+That is, by sitting there we basically put them in a spot where they’d face trouble, or are we tax inspectors?
+Well, of course we left.
+And I understand they were right, but the aftertaste, to put it mildly, remained.
+Because what matters is not what they said, but how they did it. 😎 The thing is that in Germany there are different taxation rules for selling food and for providing catering services.
+The VAT rate on food as a product is 7%, and things like delivery are included in this group.
 Whereas VAT on catering services, when there are tables, service, etc., is a full 19%.
-Therefore in Germany even a Rum Baba can't be sold so easily.
-I can see in your eyes the question of why you usually see the same prices.
-I answer: there are several options as to how and why this is done.
-First, some goods are always treated as sale, for example ready-made sandwiches or pastries in boxes or bottled drinks.
-Second, some chains initially calculate an average price so the difference in taxes is spread over the entire volume of sales.
-Therefore, for example, at McDonald's you always see one price.
-Third, cafés simply don't want to bother customers with different prices and constantly explain this duality, and set a single price, simply earning a bit less if you dine in and a bit more if you take away.
-So it's all a scam to boost their figures.
-In fact, legally the till still splits sales into different tax rates, if the cafe isn't cheating, of course.
+Therefore in Germany even rum baba can’t be sold so easily.
+I can see in your eyes the question why you usually see the same prices.
+Answer: there are several options how and why this is done.
+First, some goods are always treated as sales, for example ready-made sandwiches or pastries in boxes or drinks in bottles.
+Second, some chains initially calculate an average price so that the tax difference is spread over the entire volume of sales.
+Therefore, for example, at McDonald’s you always see one price.
+Third, cafés simply don’t want to hassle customers with different prices and constantly explain this duality, and set a single price, earning a little less if you eat inside and a little more if you take away.
+So this is all a trick to rack up classes.
+In fact, legally too the cash register still splits sales into different tax rates, if the cafe isn’t cheating, of course.
 Have you ever found yourself in such a situation? #Ordnung #useful #money